kaeluka/kaeluka.github.io/work.md

 ---
 layout: page
-title: Work
+title: Research
-permalink: /work/
+permalink: /research/
 ---

-I'm a PhD student at <a href="http://www.uu.se" target="_blank">Uppsala University</a>, Sweden.
-My advisor is <a href="http://www.it.uu.se/katalog/writo649" target="_blank">Tobias Wrigstad</a>,
+I was a PhD student at <a href="http://www.uu.se" target="_blank">Uppsala University</a>, Sweden.
+My advisor was <a href="http://www.it.uu.se/katalog/writo649" target="_blank">Tobias Wrigstad</a>,
-my co-advisor is <a href="http://www.it.uu.se/katalog/davcl820" target="_blank">Dave Clarke</a>.
+my co-advisor was <a href="http://www.it.uu.se/katalog/davcl820" target="_blank">Dave Clarke</a>.

-I'm working on several projects:
+I'm was working on several projects:

  1. In the Structured Aliasing project (my main project), we developed Disjointness